50 Statistics You Should Know for Earth Day’s 50th Anniversary

 Earth Day turns 50 years old

 April 22nd will be the 50th anniversary of Earth Day.
-The event was originally the brainchild of Senator Gaylord Nelson, a Democratic senator from Wyoming who wanted to teach the nation about the environment.
+The event was originally the brainchild of Senator Gaylord Nelson, a Democratic senator from Wisconsin who wanted to teach the nation about the environment.
 Since the first day it was celebrated in 1970, it has inspired one billion people to take action to protect the future of the planet.
 Read on to learn more about why Earth Day is more important and learn simple ways to reduce your carbon footprint.

 The United States is really good at creating waste